7 Skinny Starbucks Hacks You Didn't Know Existed

-Once summertime rolls along, “skinny” becomes the ultimate buzzword at Starbucks.
+Once summertime rolls along, "skinny" becomes the ultimate buzzword at Starbucks.
 Skinny espresso beverages are blended with nonfat milk, sugar-free syrups (like the Skinny Caramel, Skinny Vanilla, and Skinny Cinnamon Dolce syrups), and no whipped cream.
-While that may nix numerous calories off your order, we’re not the biggest fans of the calorie-free syrups because they contain artificial sweeteners, which have been linked to weight gain and cardiometabolic risk when consumed regularly.
-The bottom line: if you’re at the ‘Bux often, don’t make asking your barista to pump in sugar-free syrups a habit.
+While that may nix numerous calories off your order, we're not the biggest fans of the calorie-free syrups because they contain artificial sweeteners, which have been linked to weight gain and cardiometabolic risk when consumed regularly.
+This is one Starbucks hack you should employ cautiously: if you're at the 'Bux often, don't make asking your barista to pump in sugar-free syrups a habit.
 But definitely save yourself from the sweetened whipped cream.

 Ever noticed how a Grande Iced Caffè Latte with 2 percent milk clocks in at a decent 130 calories while the steamed version racks up 190 calories?
 Apparently, ordering your favorite drink iced over hot can save you a few calories because, naturally, some of the milk is replaced with ice.